cmusatyalab/elijah-cloudlet/README.md

 Recommended platform
 ---------------------

-We have tested at __Ubuntu 12.04 LTS 64-bit__
+We have tested at __Ubuntu 12.04 LTS 64-bit__ and it's derivatives such as Kubuntu.

 This version of Cloudlet has several dependencies on other projects for further optimization, and currently we include this dependency as a binary.
-Therefore, we recommend you to use __Ubuntu 12.04 LTS 64-bit__
+Therefore, we recommend you to use __Ubuntu 12.04 LTS 64-bit__.
+Later after solving all license issues, we'll provide relevant binaries.